Evidence Exam Feedback Memo

 - Review must take place during the spring semester, I will not be available for this purpose after that.

-- You must pick up and review your graded exam and read this feedback memorandum before seeking to schedule an appointment with me.
+- You must request and review the PDF of your marked up exam that I provide individually through CANVAS and read this feedback memorandum before seeking to schedule an appointment with me.

 - After you review the exam on your own, you may schedule an appointment with me.
 Please ask the assistant to make a copy of the exam for you so that you may have it with you when we chat.

 - Review Policy.
 Examination review is a good way to learn from your mistakes, and from your successes.
 I encourage you to review my feedback memo and your exam.
 I will be happy to sit down and discuss substantive matters with each student.
 I will first tell each of you what you did right.
 I will also gladly suggest ways to improve your exam-taking abilities.